What is a Land Severance?

 The Land Division Committee requires that one application be submitted for each unrelated new lot created or for each lot addition, mortgage or charge, easement or right-of-way, correction of title, technical severance, partial discharge of mortgage and agreement of sale and purchase.
 The owner or his agent, authorized in writing must make the application, and the approval authority must be satisfied that a plan of subdivision of the land is not necessary for proper and orderly development.
 Incomplete applications will be returned without processing.

-Once the authority receives an application that contains all information prescribed by minister’s regulation, accompanied by a fee, currently $1250.00, in cash, or cheque payable to Treasurer County of Elgin, the Secretary-Treasurer will accept the application as complete and commence with the deliberation process.
+Once the authority receives an application that contains all information prescribed by the Minister’s regulation, accompanied by a fee, currently $1250.00, in cash, or cheque payable to the Treasurer, County of Elgin, the Secretary-Treasurer will accept the application as complete and commence with the deliberation process.

 The Secretary-Treasurer, on behalf of the Committee, by personal service or by regular or registered mail, shall give written notice to all persons and agencies prescribed in the regulation, of the time and place of the hearing of each application, not less than 14 days prior to the date of the hearing.
 Notice of Application will be circulated to property owners within 60 metres of the subject land.